State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Simulation Methodology for

 Now in a simulation run, if the realized value of the auxiliary random variable $K$ is $k,$ generate a sample from a probability measure, possibly different from $\Pr(\cdot),$ of a random variable $Z_k$ that has $\Pr\{\evk\}$ as its expectation under the changed measure.
-Then equation \eqref{RE-EXP} assures us that repeated simulation runs involving generation of $K$ according to the measure induced by $p,$ and taking sample mean of such realizations of $Z_K/\pK$ following the changed measure will yield an unbiased estimator for the quantity $\Pr \{ \tau_b < \infty\}.$
+Then equation \eqref{RE-EXP} assures that taking the sample mean of i.i.d. replications of $Z_K/p_{_K}$ following the changes of measure (to be explained in Section \ref{SUBSEC-SIM-LOC}) for the generation of $\{Z_k: k \geq 1\}$ will yield an unbiased estimator for the quantity $\Pr \{ \tau_b < \infty\}.$

-The performance of any importance sampling algorithm following the outlined procedure will depend crucially on the choice of probabilities $p_k,$ and the change of measure employed to estimate $\Pr\{ \evk \},$ for $k \geq 1.$ The sequence $(n_k : k \geq 0)$ partitions non-negative integers into `blocks' $((\nkm, n_k]: k \geq 1).$ For reasons that will be clear later, we choose the blocks $(\nkm, n_k]$ in the following manner: Fix a positive integer $r > 1$ and let, In the following section, we detail the importance sampling schemes for the efficient computation of the quantities $\Pr \{ \evk \}, k \geq 1;$ these will be used as building blocks to efficiently compute the ultimate object of interest $ \Pr \{ \tau_b < \infty\}.$\\
+The performance of any importance sampling algorithm following the outlined procedure will depend crucially on the choice of probabilities $p_k,$ and the changes of measure employed to estimate $\Pr\{ \evk \},$ for $k \geq 1.$ The sequence $(n_k : k \geq 0)$ partitions non-negative integers into `blocks' $((\nkm, n_k]: k \geq 1).$ For reasons that will be clear later, we choose the blocks $(\nkm, n_k]$ in the following manner: Fix a positive integer $r > 1$ and let, In the following section, we present related asymptotics that will be useful in the efficiency analysis of the algorithms that are developed.